getoutreach/stencil-golang/docs/arguments.md

 **Default**: `[]`
 **Options**: `['grpc', 'http', 'kafka']`

-A list of service activities that should be generated when `service` is `true`.
+A list of service activities that should be generated.
+Requires `service` to be set to `true`.

 ```yaml
 serviceActivities: